 Buckwheat Chocolate Chip Cookies are a healthier whole grain cookie that has more flavor and better texture than regular chocolate chip cookies ~ why bake with plain white flour when you can get these results with whole grains?

-And yes, it is the second chocolate chip cookie post this week, I’m having fun experimenting with chocolate chips and whole grains.
-But I didn’t make these because I was looking for a healthier cookie.
+Using whole grains can definitely boost the nutritional value of a cookie, but in all honestly I didn’t make these because I was looking for a healthier cookie.
 If you follow this blog you probably know that I rarely if ever make something just because it’s healthy.
 I choose to make food that satisfies my hunger, my cravings or my curiosity.
 Often that turns out to be super healthy, other times, not so much.
 One thing that’s pretty consistent is that my taste buds usually come down on the side of whole foods.